fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 - Video: Background for 20th-century "paradigm shifts"

 {% include alert.html class='warning' title='Nothing due today' text="
-There is nothing due for today, but the lecture will be a big help for your summaries due Wednesday and Friday "%}
+There is nothing due for today, but the lecture will be a big help for your summaries due Wednesday and Friday.

-{% include alert.html class='danger' title='Lecture Quiz' text="
-This introduction will center on the challenges to historical objectivity---the ability for historians to produce \"objective\" histories.
 "%}